tmsquill/huffman/README.md

-# huffman
+# Huffman Coding Algorithm

-C implementation of Huffman Coding algorithm.
+C implementation of Huffman Coding algorithm that can encode and decode arbitrary data.